Drinking water quality standards: United States

 In the United States, the federal legislation controlling drinking water quality is the Safe Drinking Water Act (SDWA) which is implemented by EPA, mainly through state or territorial health agencies.

 EPA has set standards for over 90 contaminants organised into six groups: microorganisms, disinfectants, disinfection byproducts, inorganic chemicals, organic chemicals and radionuclides.
 States and territories must implement rules that are at least as stringent as EPA's to retain primary enforcement authority (primacy) over drinking water.
 Many states also apply their own state-specific standards, which may be more rigorous or include additional parameters.
 Many countries look to the standards set by EPA for appropriate scientific and public health guidance and may reference or adopt US standards.

 World Health Organization guidelines

-The WHO Guideline for Drinking-water Quality (GDWQ) include the following recommended limits on naturally occurring constituents that may have direct adverse health impact:
+The WHO Guidelines for Drinking-water Quality (GDWQ) include the following recommended limits on naturally occurring constituents that may have direct adverse health impact: